 Two non-essential DPN albums may also be of interest to fans.

 Deep Space Network meets Higher Intelligence Agency (1996) is a collaboration with UK composer Bobby Bird in the realm of almost pure "bleep" ambient techno, a sound that was often associated during the 90's with pioneering electronic label Warp Records.
 Heavily percussive and intricate, its a decent example of the style without being outstanding.

 Raise This Flap (2004) seemed to appear out of nowhere after a long period of silence.
 It's a funky but rather bloodless collection of downtempo techno and hip hop breaks.
-If anything it's a a fairly typical example of bedroom techno's retreat from melody, tonality and psychedelia after the 1990's in favour of cold, quirky dissonance and digital noise.
+If anything it's a a fairly typical example of bedroom techno's retreat from melody and psychedelia after the 1990's in favour of cooler, quirky dissonance and digital noise.
 The style has it's fans, but if you really want to pick up where DSP's eclectic and trippy sound left off, then the output of labels like Emit Records, Interchill and Aleph Zero are better places to start, as well as some of Moufang's many releases on Fax Records.